enspirit/makefile-for-monorepos/README.md

 * `make clean`: removes the sentinel files (see [Sentinel files](#sentinel-files))
 * `make push-images`: pushes all images to the docker registry (after building them if necessary)
 * `make pull-images`: pulls all images from the docker registry
+* `make scan`: scan all images for vulnerabilities

 ### General lifecycle rules